 Normally, states regularly check to make sure that people who receive Medicaid coverage are still eligible to keep receiving services.
 This process, called Medicaid renewals or Medicaid redeterminations, was paused for several years because of the COVID-19 pandemic.
 This helped more people keep their Medicaid coverage during the COVID public health emergency.

 Now, things are getting back to normal.
 As of April 2023, states are returning to the regular Medicaid renewal process.
 As a result, millions of people who no longer qualify for Medicaid will lose their Medicaid coverage.

-The COVID-19 pandemic has cast a spotlight on the importance of the various safety net systems that the U.S. has in place.
-Medicaid is a prime example: As of January 2022, enrollment in Medicaid/CHIP stood at nearly 87 million people, with more than 15 million new enrollees since early 2020.
+The COVID-19 pandemic cast a spotlight on the importance of the various safety net systems that the U.S. has in place.
+Medicaid is a prime example: As of late 2022, enrollment in Medicaid/CHIP stood at nearly 91 million people, with more than 19 million new enrollees since early 2020.

-This enrollment growth — 22% in under two years — is obviously tied to the widespread job and income losses that affected millions of Americans as a result of the COVID pandemic.
-Fortunately, Medicaid was able to step in and provide health coverage when people lost their income; without it, millions of additional Americans would have joined the ranks of the uninsured.
+This enrollment growth – more than 27% in a little over two and a half years – was initially tied to the widespread job and income losses that affected millions of Americans early in the COVID pandemic.
+Fortunately, Medicaid was able to step in and provide health coverage when people lost their income.
+Without it, millions of additional Americans would have joined the ranks of the uninsured.
 We didn’t see that happen in 2020, thanks in large part to the availability of Medicaid and CHIP.